eclipse-hono/hono/site/documentation/content/api/command-and-control-pubsub/index.md

 (codes in the `400 - 599` range) the message body MAY contain a detailed description of the error that occurred.

 **Response Message sent from Hono Component**

+If the command response is an acknowledgement of a command by the Hono protocol adapter, it has a status code of *202* and the *content-type* attribute is set to *application/vnd.eclipse-hono-delivery-success-notification+json*.

 If the command response message represents an error message sent by the Hono protocol adapter or Command Router component, with the *content-type* attribute set to *application/vnd.eclipse-hono-delivery-failure-notification+json*,